Skip to main content

 The answer is twelve to eighteen months.
 That is the audit cycle.
 By the time a donor reads the annual report, the money has been spent, the projects have or haven’t delivered, and the information is archaeological.
 You are reading a photograph of a building that may no longer be standing.

 This is not because charities are hiding something.
 It is because the infrastructure of accountability is expensive, labour-intensive, and structurally retroactive.
 A small NGO running reforestation in the Philippines does not have the budget for real-time dashboards.
 It barely has the budget for an annual audit.
+According to UNEP (2023), the climate adaptation finance gap for developing nations stands at $194–$366 billion per year, with administrative and verification costs consuming a significant share of what does arrive.

 But let’s be fair.
 The charitable sector operates under a burden of proof that commercial enterprises don’t face.
 Nobody demands that a software company publish real-time breakdowns of how subscription revenue is allocated.
 Nobody insists that a restaurant chain report on the percentage of revenue reaching food procurement versus CEO compensation.
 Charities are held to a standard of transparency that the rest of the economy considers unreasonable for itself.
 That asymmetry is worth naming, even if it doesn’t excuse the organisations that exploit the gap.
+For the mirror-image case on what GreenSweep’s own 30% covers, see Where the 30% Goes.

 The Watchdog Constraint

-Organisations like Charity Watch and GiveWell exist because that gap is real.
+exist because that gap is real.
 They perform the labour-intensive work of evaluating whether charitable dollars produce charitable outcomes.
 Their existence is necessary and their work is valuable.
 But even the best watchdog is limited by the same structural constraint: they evaluate what has already happened.
 They measure inputs (money received, money spent) more reliably than outcomes (lives changed, ecosystems restored, communities strengthened).
 This is not their fault.
 Outcome measurement in environmental and social work is genuinely difficult, genuinely expensive, and genuinely uncertain.

-Dan Pallotta made this argument in a widely cited TED talk in 2013, and he was right.
+, and he was right.
 But the conversation didn’t move much afterward, because the alternative — measuring outcomes rather than inputs — requires infrastructure that most charities cannot afford and most watchdogs cannot scale.

 Architecture, Not Aspiration